GPyTorch: Blackbox Matrix-Matrix Gaussian Process Inference with GPU Acceleration: Results

 \paragraph{Datasets.} We test Exact models on five datasets from the UCI dataset repository \cite{asuncion2007uci} with up to 3500 training examples (the largest possible before all implementations exhausted GPU memory): Skillcraft, Gas, Airfoil, Autompg, and Wine.
 We test SGPR on larger datasets ($n$ up to 50000): KEGG, Protein, Elevators, Kin40k, and PoleTele.
 For SKI we test five of the largest UCI datasets ($n$ up to 515000): Song, Buzz, Protein, Kin40k, and KEGG.

 \paragraph{Experiment details.} All methods use the same optimizer (Adam) with identical hyperparameters.
 In \mmacro{} experiments we use rank $k\!=\!5$ pivoted Cholesky preconditioners unless otherwise stated.
 We use a maximum of $p\!=\!20$ iterations of CG for each solve, and we use $t\!=\!10$ probe vectors filled with Rademacher random variables to estimate the log determinant and trace terms.
 SGPR models use $300$ inducing points.
 SKI models use $10,\!000$ inducing points and the deep kernels described in \cite{wilson2016deep}.
 The \mmacro{} inference engine is implemented in our GPyTorch package.

-All speed experiments are run on an Intel Xeon E5-2650 CPU and an NVIDIA Titan Xp GPU
+All speed experiments are run on an Intel Xeon E5-2650 CPU and an NVIDIA Titan Xp GPU.

 \paragraph{Speed comparison.} \autoref{fig:timing_results} shows the speedup obtained by GPU-accelerated \mmacro{} over the leading CPU-based inference engines (Cholesky for Exact/SGPR, \citet{dong2017scalable} for SKI).
 As would be expected, GPU-accelerated \mmacro{} is faster than CPU-based inference.
 On Exact and SKI, \mmacro{} is up to \emph{32 times faster} than CPU inference, and up to 10 times faster on SGPR.
 The largest speedups occur on the largest datasets, since smaller datasets experience larger GPU overhead.
 Notably, \mmacro{} achieves a much larger speedup than GPU accelerated Cholesky methods (Exact, SGPR), which only achieve a roughly $4\times$ speedup.
 This result underscores the fact that Cholesky methods are not as well suited for GPU acceleration.
-Additionally, \mmacro{} performs much better than the GPU-accelerated version of \cite{dong2017scalable} on SKI.
+Additionally, \mmacro{} performs better than the GPU-accelerated version of \cite{dong2017scalable} on SKI.
 This speedup is because \mmacro{} is able to calculate all inference terms in parallel, while \cite{dong2017scalable} computes the terms in series.